Konstantin8105/Matrix-Multiply-Part1/README.md

 For future algorithm optimization, we have to refactoring the code for avoid mistake and minimaze the time for benchmark research. **But** the cost of that refactoring is each bechmark will be little bit slow, in our case it is now so important.

 Firstly, we create a simple(slow) check function for compare results all new algorithms.
+See [code.](https://github.com/Konstantin8105/MatrixMultiply/blob/master/utils_test.go)
 ```go
 // isSame - function for check algorithm of matrix multiplication
 // compare result with simple and slow classic algortithm